 For many Australians this will likely mean an increased reliance on the pension just to get by.
 This also means a higher pension bill that every Australian will pay for in the long-term through higher taxes.

 MAKING YOUNG PEOPLE CHOOSE BETWEEN SUPER AND A HOUSE

 “I’m already worried that I’m not going to have enough money for when I retire.
 And now they’re saying that I’m going to be worse off.”

-A 30 year-old on the median wage could lose about $85,000* by the time they retire if the super increase is cancelled.
+A 30 year-old on the median wage could lose up to $85,000* by the time they retire if the super increase is cancelled.